 Other Texas criminal offenses related to escaping from custody include Escape and Implements for Escape.

-The Penal Code codifies the Texas Permitting or Facilitating Escape law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+The Penal Code classifies the Texas Permitting or Facilitating Escape law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
 Learn more about the Texas offense of Permitting or Facilitating Escape below.

 What is the current Texas law about Permitting or Facilitating Escape?